Sacha Baron Cohen and Isla Fisher announce divorce after 13 years of marriage

 "We have always prioritized our privacy, and have been quietly working through this change," they added.
 "We forever share in our devotion and love for our children.
 We sincerely appreciate your respecting our family's wish for privacy."

 The pair first met in 2001 at a party in Sydney, Australia.
-They got engaged in 2004 and welcomed their first child, Olive, in October 2007.
+They got engaged in 2004 and welcomed their first child in 2007.
 Following a six-year engagement, they married in a private ceremony in March 2010.
-Their second daughter Eluda was born in 2010 and their son, Montgomery, was born in 2015.
+Two more children were born in 2010 and 2015.

 The couple celebrated 20 years together in December 2021 with touching tributes to one another on social media.